The Death Bed: British deathbed confessions and unsolved criminal cases

 What is the book about?

 The Death Bed is an upcoming true crime release scheduled for publication on September 25, 2025, in the United Kingdom.
 The book is based on the psychological and legal phenomenon where criminals choose to ease their conscience in their final hours.
-This type of case, often referred to as deathbed confessions, represents a unique niche within criminology, as they often provide the only means to close cases that British police abandoned decades earlier.
-The book analyzes why certain offenders feel a need to speak before death and how these revelations affect the surviving families who have lived in uncertainty for years.
+This type of case, often referred to as deathbed confessions, represents a unique niche within criminology, as they are often the only way to close cases that the British police abandoned decades earlier.
+The book analyzes why certain offenders feel the need to speak before death and how these revelations affect the surviving families who have lived in uncertainty for years.

 The real case

-Although the book serves as an anthology of several cases, it draws connections to the British tradition of extensive police investigations into cold cases.
-In the UK, cases associated with the themes in Deathbed Confessions have often led to the reopening of trials, even after the suspect's death.
-Thematically, the book aligns with cases where technical evidence has been lacking, and where only a direct confession has been able to place an offender at a specific crime scene.
-The publication sheds light on the methodology of British authorities when verifying the truth value of a statement made during terminal illness, where medication and mental state can obscure facts.
+Although the book functions as an anthology of several cases, it draws connections to the British tradition of extensive police investigations into cold cases.
+In the UK, cases like those associated with the themes in Deathbed Confessions have often led to the reopening of trials, even after the suspect's death.
+Thematically, the book aligns with cases where technical evidence has been lacking, and where only a direct confession could place an offender at a specific crime scene.
+The publication sheds light on the methodology of British authorities when verifying the truth value of a statement made under terminal illness, where medication and mental state can obscure facts.